prajaktakap00r/prajaktakap00r/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning React Native and AIML
 I know cpp, HTML, CSS, JS, DOM, Bootstrap.
-- 💞️ I’m looking to build alot of projects.
+- 💞️ I’m looking to contibute with my knowledge of technology as much as I can.
 - 📫 How to reach me -> email-kprajakta235@gmail.com
 linkdin-https://www.linkedin.com/in/prajakta-kapoor-5b781521a/